-Exports YoY in Philippines decreased to 7.90 percent in January from 23.90 percent in December of 2025.
+Exports YoY in Philippines decreased to 8 percent in February from 8.70 percent in January of 2026.
 Exports YoY in Philippines averaged 9.88 percent from 1958 until 2026, reaching an all time high of 155.30 percent in June of 1973 and a record low of -41.30 percent in April of 2020.
 This page includes a chart with historical data for Philippines Exports YoY.
-Philippines Exports YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Philippines Exports YoY - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast